everydayrails/everyday-rails/_posts/2012-03-19-testing-series-rspec-models-factory-girl.markdown

 end
 {% endhighlight %}

 Note what we're doing with Factory Girl here: First, instead of the `Factory.create()` approach, we're using `Factory.build()`.
 Can you guess the difference? `Factory()` builds the model and saves it, while `Factory.build()` instantiates a new model, but doesn't save it.
-If we used </code>Factory()</code> in this example it would break before we could even run the test, due to the validation.
+If we used `Factory()` in this example it would break before we could even run the test, due to the validation.

 Second, we use the `Contact` factory's defaults for every attribute except `:firstname`, and for that we pass `nil` to give it no value.
-In other words, instead of the default name of _John Doe_ our </code>Contact</code> factory would normally give us, it returns _John_.
+In other words, instead of the default name of _John Doe_ our `Contact` factory would normally give us, it returns _John_.
 This is an incredibly convenient feature, especially when testing at the model level.
 You'll use it a lot in your tests&mdash;starting with models, but more in other tests, too.

 Run RSpec again; we should be up to two passing specs with two pending.
 We can use the same approach to test the `:lastname` validation.